BBC Essex: History

-Transmitters
+Technical

 The strongest signal is 103.5 FM, which comes from the Great Braxted transmitter between Witham and Tiptree.
-It reaches into Hertfordshire.
 It also transmits the Essex DAB mux.
-The 95.3FM signal from South Benfleet is heard in most of the southern Thames Estuary.
-This transmitter also provides Heart East on 96.3FM and DAB.
+The 95.3 FM signal from South Benfleet is heard in most of the southern Thames Estuary.

-There are currently no AM transmitters broadcasting BBC Essex, the last two being closed in May 2021.
-The 500 ft Manningtree tower, which formerly transmitted BBC Essex on 729 kHz, also has national FM radio frequencies, Absolute Radio on 1233 kHz, BBC National DAB, Digital One and Essex DAB.
-It is also the main FM transmitter for Radio Suffolk.
+There are no longer any AM transmitters broadcasting BBC Essex, the last two being closed in May 2021.
+The 500 ft Manningtree tower, which formerly transmitted BBC Essex on 729 kHz, also has Essex DAB.

-The Bakers Wood (Chelmsford) transmitter which formerly transmitted BBC Essex on 765 kHz also has Heart Essex on 102.6FM, and Smooth Radio on 1359 kHz and is another of the DAB transmitters.
+The Bakers Wood (Chelmsford) transmitter, which formerly transmitted BBC Essex on 765 kHz, is another of the DAB transmitters.
 Local DAB signals, since 20 May 2002, are the Essex 12D multiplex, which has further transmitters at Maitland House (Southend-on-Sea town centre), Colchester, Sudbury (in Suffolk), and Rye Hill (south of Harlow - on a water tower).
-Rye Hill also carries Heart East on 101.7FM.
 BBC Essex also used to transmit on 1530 kHz from Rayleigh (Southend) until it ceased broadcasting in January 2018 as a cost saving measure.

-In addition, BBC Essex also broadcasts on Freeview TV channel 734 across the BBC's East, London and South East regions and streams online via BBC Sounds.
+The station also broadcasts on Freeview TV channel 716 across the BBC East, BBC London and BBC South East regions and streams online via BBC Sounds.